Development of the Research Proposal

 Sponsor's Review of the Proposal

 The proposal review process varies from one sponsor to the other.
-The sponsor may evaluate the proposal through peer review, internal committee, or others.
+The sponsor may evaluate the proposal through peer review, internal committee, or through other ways.
 OSP can assist in explaining the review process of a particular sponsor, and in obtaining feedback if a funding request is turned down.